GenericMappingTools/gmt/trunk/doc/rst/source/gmt.conf.rst

     frame; if the angle is too acute, a bevel join is used instead, with threshold set by **PS_MITER_LIMIT**), *round* join where a circular arc is used to fill in the cracks at the kinks, and *bevel* join which is a miter join that is cut off so kinks are triangular in shape [miter].

+.. _PS_MEDIA:

 **PS_MEDIA**
     Sets the physical format of the current plot paper [a4 (or letter)].
     The following formats (and their widths and heights in points) are